chrisweng12/weather-app/README.md

 ![node-current](https://img.shields.io/node/v/nodemon?color=red)

 # weather-app
+A web app which you can search for the weather condition given your location
 ## This is a app which you can search for the weather in your given location.
 ### The information contains...
 1. Location